 When is the best time to travel to Machu Picchu with lowest crowds and potential good weather?

 I think November and early December meet this criteria the best.
 The exact beginning of the rainy season is unpredictable but is not likely to affect infrastructure and result in road and train closures and delays at that time of year.
-Delays are more likely to occur at the end of the rainy season after everything is saturated.
+Delays due to weather are more likely to occur at the end of the rainy season after everything is saturated.
 Keep in mind that Perurail closes the Poroy station every year from January 1-April 30 to avoid delays due to mud slides and other weather related issues during the rainy season. (follow this link to read more about how you can benefit from this situation)

 How does weather affect flights?